 Employer contributions are also set in order to achieve long term cost efficiency.
-Long term cost-efficiency implies that contributions must not be set at a level that is likely to give rise to additional costs in the future.
-For example, deferring costs to the future would be likely to result in those costs being greater overall than if they were provided for at the appropriate time.
-Equally, the FSS must have regard to the desirability of maintaining as nearly constant a primary rate of contribution as possible.
+Long term costefficiency requires that any funding plan must provide equity between different generations of taxpayers.
+This means that the contributions must not be set at a level that is likely to give rise to additional costs in the future which fall on later generations of taxpayers or put too high a burden on current taxpayers.
+The funding parameters and assumptions e.g. deficit recovery period must have regard to this requirement which means a level of prudence is needed.
+Furthermore, the FSS must have regard to the desirability of maintaining as nearly constant a primary rate of contribution as possible.